mekkablue/Glyphs-Scripts/README.md

 * **Fill up empty layers:** Copies paths from one Master to another.
 But only if target master is empty. *Needs Vanilla.*
 * **Find and Replace in Layer Names:** Replaces text in all layer names (except Master layers) of selected glyphs.
 Useful if you use the bracket trick in many glyphs. *Needs Vanilla.*
 * **Insert instances:** GUI for calculating and inserting weight instances. *Needs Vanilla.*
+* **Merge All Other Masters in Current Master:** In selected glyphs, copies all paths from other masters onto the current master layer.
 * **New Tab with Brace Layer Glyphs**: Opens a new Edit tab with all glyphs which contain the Brace Layer trick.
 * **New Tab with Bracket Layer Glyphs:** Looks for all glyphs in the font that contain Bracket Trick Layers, and opens them in a new Edit tab.
 * **New Tab with Dangerous Glyphs for Interpolation:** Opens a tab with all glyphs in the font that contain at least two compatible elements.
 I.e., glyphs where an element (a path or a component) could interpolate with the wrong element, like the equals sign.
 For a detailed description, see section *Be suspicious* in this tutorial: <http://www.glyphsapp.com/tutorials/multiple-masters-part-2-keeping-your-outlines-compatible>.